genicam/harvesters/README.rst

 * The GenApi-Python Binding
 * The GenTL-Python Binding
-* The GenICam reference implementation.
+* The GenICam reference implementation
 * A certified GenTL Producer
 * A GenICam compliant machine vision camera